Basic Algorithm Templates

 pair<int, int>

-Supports comparison operations, with first as the primary key and second as the secondary key (lexicographical order)
+Support comparison operations, with first as the first key, second as the second key (lexicographical order)

 empty()